inBeat/inbeat-website/content/articles/influencer-marketing-mobile-apps.md

 **Caring for anything always makes it easier to connect with people.**

-> **Side note:**
->
+{{% protip title="Side note" %}}
-> If you’re doing marketing for a mobile game, this can be trickier, as the vertical gets a bad rep. Having said that, I recommend you think about incentivizing your influencers by giving a fixed amount to charity for each download they generate.
+If you’re doing marketing for a mobile game, this can be trickier, as the vertical gets a bad rep. Having said that, I recommend you think about incentivizing your influencers by giving a fixed amount to charity for each download they generate.
 Ironically, this will reduce your collaboration costs while improving your influencer’s sentiment about your game.
 If you segment your micro-influencer marketing efforts (i.e., targeting mothers), you can select a charity that aligns with their values.
 Use a website like [Charity Watch](https://www.charitywatch.org/) to explore the most efficient charities.
+{{% /protip %}}

 TLDR; Caring is a door-opener.
 It will reduce your media costs, increase your retention, and empower your network effect.